paulebil/paulebil/README.md

 ## Hi there 👋
-My name is EBIL PAUL - first of my name
+I am EBIL PAUL - first of my name

 - 🔭 I’m currently working with backend technologies
-- 🌱 I’m currently doing Diploma in computer science at [Uganda Institute of Information and Communications Technology](https://uict.ac.ug/)
+- 🌱  Acquired a Diploma in computer science at [Uganda Institute of Information and Communications Technology](https://uict.ac.ug/)
 - 💬 Ask me about Backend development and Computer Vision
 - 📫 How to reach me +256-760-852-958 email: ebilpaul06@gmail.com
 - ⚡ Fun fact: An image is worth a thousand words

-**`Computer Science Student (Backend Engineer / Cloud-Native Enthusiast)`**
+**`Computer Scientist (Backend Engineer / Cloud-Native Enthusiast)`**

-I’m a student and backend engineer passionate about building reliable, scalable systems — with a strong interest in computer vision and its real-world applications.
+I’m a computer scientist and backend engineer passionate about building reliable, scalable systems — with a strong interest in computer vision and its real-world applications.
 Though still learning, I actively build with tools like FastAPI (Python) and GoFiber (Go), and I enjoy solving problems with clean, backend-first architecture.

 I’m deeply inspired by the open-source community and love working with cloud-native technologies like Docker and yet to explore Kubernetes to containerize, scale, and deploy backend services the right way.